svdeepak99/VirtualInput/ReadMe.md

 ## Installation

-1. Download and extract the `VirtualMouse-Driver_Installer.zip` file.
+1. Download and extract the `VirtualInput-Driver_Installer.zip` file.
 2. Follow the simple instructions in the `Install_Uninstall_Instructions.txt` file, in the extracted folder, to install/uninstall the driver.

 ## Credits